Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

 # 2025-Bike-Sales-Analysis-project
-This is an Excel practice project after successfully completing the Excel segment from [@AlexTheAnalyst](@AlexTheAnalyst) data analysis tutorial on YouTube.
+This is an Excel practice project following completion of the Excel segment from [@AlexTheAnalyst](@AlexTheAnalyst) data analysis tutorial on YouTube.
 ![Excel logo](Excel.jpg)

 ## Aims and Objectives